sabercoding/sabercoding.github.io/_posts/2017-11-06-Rust-learning.md

 This will download and install the official compiler for the Rust programming language, and its package manager, Cargo.

-It will add the cargo, rustc, rustup and other commands to Cargo''s bin directory, located at:
+It will add the cargo, rustc, rustup and other commands to Cargo"s bin directory, located at:

   /home/saber/.cargo/bin